Chandan-Singh-Agivant/CleanRoomAgivant/README.md

-# AWS Clean Rooms Lab
+# Agivant Working Model Implementaion for AWS Clean Rooms

-This lab will walk you through the setup of AWS Clean Rooms and try its different features.
+This will walk you through the setup of AWS Clean Rooms and try its different features.

 ## Scenario

 The dataset we use is a modified version of the Customer loyalty program data from Northern Lights Air (NLA), a fictitious airline based in Canada.
 The original dataset is downloaded from [Maven Analytics](https://mavenanalytics.io/data-playground)

-In this lab, we will set up the loyalty program member and flight activity databases in 2 different AWS accounts.
+In this implementation, we will set up the loyalty program member and flight activity databases in 3 different AWS accounts.

-By using AWS Clean Rooms, the lab will showcase how data analysts can utilize data sources from different entities to perform data analysis without compromising data privacy.
+By using AWS Clean Rooms, the implementation will showcase how data analysts can utilize data sources from different entities to perform data analysis without compromising data privacy.

 ## Prerequisite

-* 2 AWS accounts
+* 3 AWS accounts
 * Admin access on each AWS account (Both console and API access)
 * Terraform

 ### Setup your environment

-To deploy resources efficiently, the Terraform templates in this lab will be using 2 AWS profiles named:
+To deploy resources efficiently, the Terraform templates in this implementation will be using 3 AWS profiles named:

-* `aws-clean-rooms-lab-account-1`
+* `aws-clean-rooms-agency-1`

    This is the account hosting members' database.

-* `aws-clean-rooms-lab-account-2`
+* `aws-clean-rooms-agency-2`

    This is the account hosting the flight activity database.

+* `aws-clean-rooms-agency-3`

+   This is the account hosting member database.

-You should follow [this AWS guideline](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-format-profile) to set up your local environment and set up these 2 profiles using the admin credentials of each AWS accounts.
+You should follow [this AWS guideline](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-format-profile) to set up your local environment and set up these 3 profiles using the admin credentials of each AWS accounts.

 **You should setup the profiles with the exact names given above.**